jpsaha/MOTPold/index.md

     * 14th, 28th September, 2024.
     * 19th October, 2024.
     * 2nd, 16th, 30th November, 2024.
-  * Applications to be accepted during June, 2024 through a Google form.
+  * Applications to be accepted until 07th July, 2024 through a Google form.
   * A problem set will be available through the form.
 While filling in the form, the solutions to these problems (or the details of the progress made) are to be submitted.
   * The students, selected for participation in the session, will be informed in July 15, 2024.
   * Further details are available [here](https://jpsaha.github.io/MOTP/pssb/).